h8d13/Garbware-Hackintosh/README.md

 # Garbware-Hackintosh
 Collection of personal references for restoring Mac's with Linux
+> I would recommend fedora spins for this because immutability with proprietary drivers is just better.

 To check your chip in live env `lspi | grep "Apple Inc."`